 8. Learn online marketing basics

-One of the easiest and most cost-effective ways to market your gym this is through online and social channels.
+A cost-effective way to market your gym this is through online and social media channels.

 9. Expect delays